Rapid Opioid Detoxification

 The history of medicine is filled with treatments for which there was little scientific support.
 Although we like to believe that the therapies we provide today are based on solid research, there are still many that fail to meet this standard.

 One of these is anesthesia-assisted rapid opioid detoxification (ROD) for those addicted to or abusing opioids.
-First developed in the 1980s, this treatment involved placing patients under general anesthesia for a 4- to 8-hour period during which they received high doses of an opioid antagonist, (eg, naloxone or naltrexone), and a combination of medications to reduce withdrawal symptoms such as clonidine, antiemetics, and antidiarrheal agents.
+First developed in the 1980s, this treatment involved placing patients under general anesthesia for a 4- to 8-hour period during which they received high doses of an opioid antagonist (eg, naloxone or naltrexone) and a combination of medications to reduce withdrawal symptoms such as clonidine, antiemetics, and antidiarrheal agents.

-The theory behind ROD is that it is easier—and more successful—to detoxify patients from opioids if they unable to feel any discomfort during the process.
+The theory behind ROD is that it is easier—and more successful—to detoxify patients from opioids if they are unable to feel any discomfort during the process.
 However, it is a theory that has never been demonstrated to be valid.
 In fact, as far as I am aware, no one has demonstrated that ROD is any more effective than other detoxification methods, especially for patients abusing prescription opioids.

 Other methods of detoxification include simply reducing the amount of medication or using a long-acting substitute, usually methadone, and gradually reducing that dose.
 Using these methods, patients could be safely detoxed within 7 to 10 days and completely off the drug.

 We know that under the worst circumstances, opioid withdrawal is not life-threatening.
 Furthermore, in most patients, even those who go “cold turkey” from prescription opioids, the worst symptoms they feel are mild flu-like ones.

 In contrast, as ROD requires general anesthesia, the treatment itself carries the risk of adverse events much more severe than those related to the withdrawal it is being used to prevent.